At Deer Valley Dental Care in South East (SE) Calgary, we offer dental implants to provide a foundation for replacement teeth.

 The majority of dental implants and bone graft can be performed in our dental clinic in Calgary under local anesthesia (freezing) and sedation is available for nervous patients.

-Once the implants are in place, they will serve you well for many years.
-That is if you take care of them and keep your mouth healthy.
+Take care of your implants and teeth and keep your mouth healthy.
 This means taking the time for good oral hygiene (brushing and flossing).
-Keeping your regular maintenance appointments is also a must.
+Ensure to keep your regular hygiene and maintenance appointments.